 Addendum: When reading about this plane crash, I found out that the pilot of the aircraft and one of the individuals who perished was named Captain George M. Pappas Jr., an Air Force pilot from Amarillo, Texas.
 I wonder if this Captain Pappas was an inspiration for the NCR’s Captain Marie Pappas.
 In any case, I hope all the individuals who lost their lives here rest in peace.

 The last part of the climb to the summit was excruciatingly hard.
 I consider myself to be in fairly good physical shape but it did not feel like it with such wind and thin air.
 I wanted to give up several times.
 It is only about half of a mile to the summit from the plane crash, though.
 However, it is a very steep grade.
 The wind is relentless.
 And just when I thought I could not walk any more, I made it to the top!
 The view is incredible.
 You can see far reaching views of Nevada, California, Utah even – including Pahrump Valley, Nevada Test Site, and neighboring peaks.
 I rested for awhile and headed back down, proud of myself for finishing.

-I wish in hindsight I would have worn a vault jumpsuit to the top, but they were having a much, much needed wash.
-Maybe next time.
+I wish in hindsight I would have worn a vault jumpsuit to the top, I promise to next time.

 # 234 – Griffith Peak – In game, Griffith Peak is an unmarked and untraverseable location.
 In our world, it is a mountain top about 2 miles southwest of Mt.
 Charleston.
 I learned that Griffith Peak is Nevada’s 43rd highest peak with an elevation of 11,064 feet / 3,372 m.
 I used Dr. Boone’s guide, per usual, to make this hike.